MicrosoftDocs/memdocs/memdocs/intune/apps/apps-supported-intune-apps.md

 The following tables provide details of supported partner and Microsoft apps that are commonly used with Microsoft Intune.

 ## Microsoft apps
 The below apps support Intune App Protection Policies.
 Apps are also capable of supporting advanced App Protection Policy and App Configuration Policy settings.
 The below table identifies the capabilities of each app.

+> [!NOTE]
+> For more information on Conditional Access support, see [App protection policy requirement](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-conditional-access-grant#require-app-protection-policy).

 For more information on the columns within the **Advanced App Configuration and Protection Policy feature support** section, see:

 - [Multi-identity](app-protection-policy.md#multi-identity)
 - [App configuration policies for Microsoft Intune](app-configuration-policies-overview.md)